 So essentially Yoga can Improve your overall quality of life =)

 You will find out the benefits for yourself, but here’s what to expect!
-You will:
+After practising yoga, you will:

 1. Be more calm and tranquil: focussing on the breath and staying in the present calms the nervous system and promotes well being

-2. Build strength and endurance in both body and mind
+2. Have more strength and endurance in both body and mind

 3. Become more flexible